Estimating the drivers of urban economic complexity and their connection to economic performance: Model of urban economic complexity

-Let $s_i$ represent a measure of how many of the capabilities individual $i$ already has.
-Specifically, let it be the probability that she has \emph{any} capability of the $M_f$ capabilities required by the typical business in industry $f$.
-This probability can be interpreted as a measure of her individual knowhow.
-Although $s_i$ can be interpreted as the level of schooling or education, it is meant to capture not the \emph{depth} of knowledge but the \emph{breadth}: It is about how many different things she could know how to do by herself.
+The parameter $s_i$ represents how many capabilities the individual $i$ can acquire on their own.
+Specifically, it is the probability that she can get \emph{any} of the $M_f$ capabilities required by the typical business in industry $f$.
+This probability can be interpreted as a measure of their individual knowhow.
+Since capabilities are supposed to vary qualitatively from one another, $s_i$ is meant to capture the \emph{breadth} rather than the \emph{depth} of knowledge.
+It is about how many different things they could know how to do by themselves.
+The explicit inclusion of this parameter in the model represents an important contribution to the framework of economic complexity (cf. \cite{bustos2020production}). { Since capabilities represent units of knowledge that are interconnected, depth and breadth of knowledge (as measured by their level of schooling, or by the different things they knows how to do, respectively) may be both positively correlated with $s_i$.}

-Finally, we need to consider that, through her exposure to other people, services and institutions within the urban milieu, the city ``provides'' certain capabilities that she does not possess.
+The parameter $r_c$ models the idea that the city provides workers with a variety of capabilities through exposure to other people, services and institutions within the urban milieu.
 Presumably, the bigger the city, the more diverse, and the more capabilities it can offer.
-Let us denote $r_c$ as the \emph{probability} that the city $c$ provides \emph{any} of the capabilities.
-We can imagine that the city has a ``field'' spread in the $xy$-coordinates, $r_c(x,y)$.
-This field is an abstraction of the urban milieu that represents the probability that the city provides one of the ingredients for phenomena to occur, and we can assume that people interact with it as they live and work in the city.
+Thus, $r_c$ is the \emph{probability} that the city $c$ provides \emph{any} capability.\footnote{We can imagine that the city has a ``field'' spread in the $xy$-coordinates, $r_c(x,y)$.
+This field is an abstraction of the urban milieu that represents the location-specific probability that the city provides one of the ingredients for phenomena to occur, and we can assume that people interact with it as they live and work in the city.
 It should capture the elements from all the types of urban interactions to which people are exposed through the social, economic and built environment.
 In this view, the city functions as though it is permeated across space by a ``cultural field'', and $r_c(x,y)$ quantifies the magnitude of the social, economic, and cultural repertoire available at a particular location.
-When the value of the field is high, it means that this location in the city has a high concentration of ``diverse urban factors''.
+Locations where the value of the field is high have a high concentration of diverse urban factors.}

-This framework allows us to see clearly that urban phenomena occur because individuals are able to ``execute'' a recipe (e.g., a production process, a program or algorithm) if the environment is favorable; that is, if the city complements the individual.
-How complex a given recipe is, how capable is an individual, and how suitable is the city for executing the recipe are the three fundamental quantities that determine the overall statistics of employment in cities, as well as other measures of urban output.